Back to California

 Public Utilities Reporting Requirements

-AB-1715 requires public utilities to report on taxpayer funding over $1,000,000 and mandates the Public Utilities Commission to create guidelines for searchable databases of advice letters related to rate changes.
+The bill requires public utilities to report information about taxpayer funding and mandates the Public Utilities Commission to create guidelines for searchable databases of advice letters related to rate changes.

 What This Bill Does

-• Requires electrical corporations and gas companies to report any taxpayer funding over $1,000,000 that they have applied for or received.
+• Requires electrical corporations and gas companies to report any taxpayer funding they receive or apply for that is $1,000,000 or more.

 • Authorizes the Public Utilities Commission (PUC) to impose penalties on utilities if they do not comply with reporting requirements.

-• Requires the PUC to provide an annual report to the Legislature summarizing taxpayer funding information from each utility.
+• Requires the PUC to provide an annual report to the Legislature summarizing taxpayer funding received by each utility.

-• Mandates the creation of a searchable database on the PUC's website for public utility advice letters by June 1, 2028.
+• Mandates that the PUC create guidelines for a searchable database of public utility advice letters on its website by June 1, 2028.

 • Requires utilities to include links in customer notices about rate changes to the relevant advice letter.